 c.
 Attending writing conferences, particularly ones that have agent panels.
 The International Women’s Writing Guild has an excellent meet-the-agents panel at their Big Apple Conference each year.
 For those focusing on writing for health, wellness or medicine, Harvard Medical School’s CME publishing course has many top agents that you can meet in person and speak with in depth about your book and for advice.
 If they’re not the right agent, they may know of someone who is.

 d.
 Working with a book proposal coach or editor who works with the type of agents you are looking for.
-They may be able to advise you.
+They may be able to advise you or even introduce you to prospective agents, something I often do for my book proposal clients.

 Step 3: Send a Great Query Letter to those agents you identified (or if you meet them in person and they request your proposal, you can skip this step).
 I recommend sending to 3-4 agents at first.
 That way, if you get feedback about the proposal, you can rewrite and send to new people on your list–so you haven’t eliminated all your top choices in your first try.
 Even experts sometimes find that their pitch is off and they need to rethink their book.

 Step 4: Once an agent expresses interest, send your proposal.
 Make sure you send in the format they request on their website (e-mail or hard copy).
-If sending a physical copy, mark the envelope “Requested Materials Enclosed” and indicate something that will remind the agent about your book, such as title and where you met.
+Almost all proposals are by email nowadays.
+Your subject line should read something like, “Requested Book Proposal for __________” and in the email indicate something that will remind the agent about your book, such as title and where you met.

 Step 5: Wait.
 You may contact the agent to make sure they received your proposal, but do not bug them.

-One more tip: often, if you’re getting no’s on a sound proposal, it can be that you need to develop a larger platform or reach–through blogging, online publicity, TV interviews, radio interviews, newspaper and magazine interviews (or being quoted), public speaking, offering teleseminars and other venues.
+One more tip: often, if you’re getting no’s on a sound proposal, it can be that you need to develop a larger platform or reach–through blogging, podcasting, social media, online publicity, TV interviews, radio interviews, public speaking, offering webinars and other training.
 Ask agents if “platform” is the issue and then start working on it, if it is.